pachyderm/docs/content/latest/concepts/advanced-concepts/deferred-processing.md

    f3506f0fab6e483e8338754081109e69 test     32 seconds ago Less than a second 0       6 + 0 / 6 108B 24B success
    ```

-   You should see one job that Pachyderm created for all the changes you
+   You should see one job that MLDM created for all the changes you
    have submitted to the `staging` branch, with the same ID.
 While the commits to the
    `staging` branch are ancestors of the current `HEAD` in `master`,
    they were never the actual `HEAD` of `master` themselves, so they
    do not get processed.
 This behavior works for most of the use cases
-   because commits in Pachyderm are generally additive, so processing
+   because commits in MLDM are generally additive, so processing
    the HEAD commit also processes data from previous commits.

 ![deferred processing](/images/deferred-processing.gif)